 Where the design community meets.

-Front End Developer & Web Design Joined almost 6 years ago
+Front End Developer & Web Design Joined about 6 years ago

 No. It doesn't.
 There was a NEW button added, bright orange, to the right of the standard blue "send" button and people clicked it.
 I question some people's attention to detail but I question everyone's I'm-so-goddamn-offended reactions more.

 I don't know how I feel about this.
 On one hand, if you need a job / have a job you need and your potential employer / your boss gets so pissed off at a minion gif that you get fired / lose the opportunity, that sucks.